 A new puppy can be a world-class chewer and always seem to get into mischief somewhere they aren’t allowed to be.
 You will need to do some home organising before arrival day and make sure you remove anything you don’t want to be soiled or chewed.
 It is important to pet-proof your home before the big day.

-It is important to do some research with regard to local vets before you bring a new puppy home.
+Researching local vets is essential before you bring a new puppy home.
 Ask around your family and friends to find recommendations for the best local Vet’s surgery.

-It is generally recommended that you make an appointment to see your new vet withing a few days of bringing g the new pup home.
+It is generally recommended that you make an appointment to see your new Vet within a few days of bringing g the new pup home.
 Many vets will be able to offer you a puppy care package for when your new fur baby gets into trouble.

 One of the many exciting things about getting a new pet is making a family decision to choose a name.
-Once you have found one that everyone agrees on, begin to use it as soon as possible and each time you interact with your dog.
-They will quickly begin to react to it and come to your call.
+Once you have found one that everyone agrees on, begin to use it as soon as possible, and each time you interact with your dog.
+They will quickly start to react to it and come to your call.

-Using a crate has advantages as it can help with toilet training your puppy and also provide a safe place for the.
-Remember, there a lot of new scary things for your puppy, such as new sights, sounds, and smells.
-These can all be a bit scary, and the crate/den becomes a safe place.
-Crates are also a safe place to leave your puppy when you are not around to supervise.
+Using a crate has advantages as it can help with toilet training your puppy and provide a safe place for them.
+Remember, there are a lot of new scary things for your puppy, such as new sights, sounds, and smells.
+These can all be scary, and the crate/den becomes a safe place.
+Crates are also a safe place to leave your puppy when you are not around to supervise it.

-When using a crate, it is crucial to ensure it is big enough for them to lay down, stand up and turn around.
-Any bigger than this ay encourage toilet accidents – dogs will never ess their sleeping area if they can help it.
-By having the crate just the right size it will help encourage your new puppy to hold it until their toilet break.
+When using a crate, it is crucial to ensure it is big enough to lay down, stand up and turn around.
+Any bigger than this may encourage toilet accidents – dogs will never lose their sleeping area if they can help.
+Having the crate just the right size will help encourage your new puppy to hold it until their toilet break.

-Naturally, like humans, when you bring your puppy home they will need something to eat and drink from.
-This is a personal choice as to whether you use an existing bowl, which is now the dogs or not.
+Naturally, like humans, when you bring your puppy home, they will need something to eat and drink from.
+Whether you use an existing bowl, which is now the dogs or not, is a personal choice.
 I use a large ceramic dog bowl for water.
-I have never used a bowl for feeding as I prefer to use snuffle mats or scatter feed the kibble for my dogs as it involves sniffing etc Our ditch the bowl article is worth reading.
+I have never used a bowl for feeding as I prefer to use snuffle mats or scatter feed the kibble for my dogs as it involves sniffing etc. Our ditch the bowl article is worth reading.